 - If you don't have legal grounds, try to give the landlord plenty of notice.
 Be amicable and discuss whether they may be willing to end the lease by mutual agreement without penalty, and without going to the tribunal.

 - You may also want to transfer your lease to someone else to reduce your potential liability.
 You'll need approval from the landlord for this, but they'll usually need a good reason to turn it down.

 - Check the advertising campaign for the property – is it being advertised online?
 And for the same price?
 At the earliest date available?
 If not, keep records of this.

-- If you're charged any reletting or advertising costs, you can argue these should be paid on a pro rata basis, that is, if you've got 50% of the lease left, you should pay 50% of the fees.
+- If you're charged any reletting or advertising costs, you can argue these should be paid on a pro-rata basis – for example, if you've got only 50% of the lease left, you should pay only 50% of the fees.

-- Ask for itemised invoices of costs to ensure you're paying the actual costs incurred.
+- Ask for itemised invoices of costs to make sure you're paying the actual costs incurred.

 - Contact your local tenants union for advice on what to do.